MailTape/MailTape-v1/_posts/2020-05-31-Michal-Turtle.md

 # MailTape's selection

 ## Michal Turtle - Feel The Pain
-Sanjay: **"**Delving into the archives, ‘Return To Jeka’ brings together eight previously unreleased works recorded between 1983 and 1985.**"**
+Sanjay: **"**Delving into the archives, ‘Return To Jeka’ brings together eight previously unreleased works recorded between 1983 and 1985.
+Michal's tunes have a hazy fidelity, flitting nimbly between electronics and layers of hand drums.**"**

 ## Hilsa – Wash
 Sanjay: **"**The electroacoustic duo of guitarist Kallie Lampel and cellist Steve Goodwin (aka Skeleton Zoo) combine hypnotic guitar loops, electroacoustic sounds and shimmering electronics to create a somewhat hazy, rusty and cinematic sound.
 Transportive.**"**